JuliaHEP/Minuit2.jl/docs/src/index.md

 The API and additional features of this package are heavily inspired by [iminuit](https://scikit-hep.org/iminuit/), which offers a Python-friendly interface to the same library.

+We have provided an additional module `Minuit2.RooFit` with an initial implementation in Julia of the [RooFit](https://root.cern/manual/roofit/) modeling package often used in HEP data analysis.
+This package can help to build complex PDF models using basic elements and combining them.

 ## Installation
 The Minuit2.jl package does no require any special installation.
 Stable releases are registered into the Julia general registry, and therefore can be deployed with the standard `Pkg` Julia package manager.
 ```julia